 It may seem little, but one should know that while the Singapore Commercial Code agrees with the appointment of nominee shareholders, the Thai Business Act does not approve this concept.
 When it comes to the laws favoring foreign investments, the Singapore government has enabled an impressive number of programs targeting the development of startup companies and several industry-related investment schemes.
 Thailand also assists foreign investors to set up companies, however the Thai Government imposes certain restriction.

-If you want to open a company and are considering Singapore, you can contact our company registration experts who will assist you.
+If you want to open a company in Singapore, you can contact our company formation experts who will assist you.